F3-Nation/f3-nation-auth/auth-provider/README.md

 - NextAuth 4.24.11 with custom email provider
 - Drizzle ORM 0.44.3
 - PostgreSQL database
-- Twilio for email verification
+- SendGrid for transactional email delivery
 - TailwindCSS for styling

 ## Key Features

 - **Email-based authentication** with verification codes
+- **Custom MFA store** with hashed codes persisted in PostgreSQL
 - **Database sessions** with Drizzle adapter
 - **OAuth provider** for other F3 Nation applications
 - **User onboarding** with F3 name and hospital name